-G: Ekurhuleni North (sub-districts B, C or N1,N2)
+G: Ekurhuleni North (sub-districts B, C or N1, N2)

-Figure 1 E-G. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTP) in Ekurhuleni Metropolitan Municipality, Gauteng Province during epidemiological weeks 1 of 2021 to week 16 of 2022.
+Figures 1E-G. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTP) in Ekurhuleni Metropolitan Municipality, Gauteng Province during epidemiological weeks 1 of 2021 to week 19 of 2022.
 The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be made for specimens tested in the same laboratory.

-H: West Rand District Municipality
+H. West Rand District Municipality

-Figure 1 H. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTP) in West Rand District Municipality, Gauteng Province during epidemiological weeks 1 of 2021 to week 16 of 2022.
+Figure 1H.
+Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) for selected wastewater treatment plants (WWTP) in West Rand District Municipality, Gauteng Province during epidemiological weeks 1 of 2021 to week 19 of 2022.
 The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be made for specimens tested in the same laboratory.

-In Tshwane South, the SARS-CoV-2 levels in Daspoort WWTP is still high; increased to 3 log copies after dropping to 2logcopis/ml of wastewater in week 15.
-Similarly, in Tshwane North, the levels have increased consistently in Rooiwal WWTP for four consecutive weeks between weeks 12-16.
-Also, there were four sustained increases in Klipgat WWTP with week 13 showing levels up to 4 log copies/ml.
-More recent results are required.
+In Tshwane South, the SARS-CoV-2 levels in Daspoort WWTP have remained high and have been so since the past seven weeks, with corresponding increases in clinical cases.

+Similarly, in Tshwane North (subdistrict 1 &2), the levels have consistently remained high in Rooiwal WWTP for seven consecutive weeks between weeks 12-19.
+Also, there were four sustained increases in Klipgat WWTP with week 13 showing levels up to 4 log copies/ml requiring more recent results.
+The levels at Bavianspoort WWTP in Tshwane North (sub-district 5) were high for eight consecutive weeks, from weeks 8 to 16 requiring recent results.